Maximally stable extremal regions

-In computer vision, maximally stable extremal regions (MSER) are used as a method of blob detection in images.
-This technique was proposed by Matas et al. to find correspondences between image elements from two images with different viewpoints.
+In computer vision, maximally stable extremal regions (MSER) technique is used as a method of blob detection in images.
+This technique was proposed by Matas et al. to find correspondences between image elements taken from two images with different viewpoints.
 This method of extracting a comprehensive number of corresponding image elements contributes to the wide-baseline matching, and it has led to better stereo matching and object recognition algorithms.

 Terms and definitions

 Image $I$ is a mapping $I : D \subset \mathbb{Z}^2 \to S$.
 Extremal regions are well defined on images if: